 Introduction

-In previous work[1], we outlined that the utility of a technique for explaining a decision reached by an A.I. algorithm depends on the nature of the task being performed and the role of the agent consuming the explanation.
+In many military operations, we must be able to explain how an A.I. algorithm reached a decision.
+Previously, we argued that the utility of an explanation depends on the nature of the task being performed and the role of the agent consuming the explanation [1].

 To explore this, we have developed a framework of datasets, machine learning models and explanation techniques which allows for the comparison between a range of explanations in the context of different tasks.